onap/vnfrqts-requirements/docs/Chapter7/PNF-Plug-and-Play.rst

     :keyword: MUST
     :introduced: casablanca

-    The PNF **MUST** support the Ansible protocol for a Service Configuration message exchange between the PNF and PNF Controller (in ONAP).
+    The PNF **MUST** support one of the protocols for a Service Configuration message exchange between the PNF and PNF Controller (in ONAP):

-    Note: this exchange may be either Ansible, Chef, or NetConf depending on the PNF.
+    a) Netconf/YANG, b) Chef, or c) Ansible.

     Note: The PNF Controller may be VF-C, APP-C or SDN-C based on the PNF and PNF domain.
-Note: for R3 (Casablanca) only Ansible is supported.

 .. req::
     :id: R-707977